Last Updated: February 2026

 Your photo needs to be:

 Pro tip: You don't need an expensive photographer.
 A smartphone portrait mode against a plain wall works perfectly if you have good lighting.
+Try our free profile picture generator to optimize your photo.

 BAD: Generic buzzwords and "passionate team player" clichés.